LYxiaotai/MDIC3/README.md

 ## How to use MDIC3

 We provide two choices to use MDIC3:
 1. You can download the [MDIC3.py](https://github.com/LYxiaotai/MDIC3/tree/main) and [MDIC3_LR.py](https://github.com/LYxiaotai/MDIC3/tree/main) and enter the command line in the Python terminal.
+We recommend that users use the two Python scripts for greater convenience.
 2. You can download the MDIC3 Python package to use the MDIC3 algorithm.
 MDIC3 Python package can be easily installed:
 ``` python